tacoss/sastre/README.md

 - Function names are used to retrieve dependencies from the container.
 - It's OK if they're empty, but if you return any truthy value it'll be used in place.
+- Provider functions can access the context given on `new Resolver()` instantiation.

-On these cases, the `index.js` MUST exports a _function factory_ which will only receive the resolved dependencies.
+Now, `index.js` MUST exports a _function factory_ which will only receive the resolved dependencies.

 ```js
 module.exports = ({ Anything }) =>